 Adult acne tends to appear in cycles with breakouts concentrated in the chin and cheek areas.
 Some of the causes of adult acne are likely due to fluctuating hormone levels, certain medicines, and/or genetics.

-Effective acne treatments for teens and adults should include product formulas that are designed to help reduce oil, treat acne blemishes, and help prevent future breakouts.
-Check out our Ultimate Skincare Routine for Acne-Prone Skin to help you chose the most effective solutions for your acne skincare needs!
+Effective acne treatments for adults should include product formulas that are designed to help reduce oil, provide lightweight hydration, treat acne blemishes, and help prevent future breakouts.
+Check out our Ultimate Skincare Routine for Acne-Prone Skin to help you chose the most effective solutions for your acne skincare needs.

 Acne Myth #2